cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
 ### 202110
-The created resources in AWS are now being tagged.
+All (most) of the created resources in AWS are now being tagged.
-Changes in variables.
-Check the `00_define_vars.sh.sample` file for details (!)
+Changes in required variables.
+Check the `00_define_vars.sh.sample` file for details (important!)
+The script now supports the new, regional CloudOne Datacenters.
+This uses the new, "emailbased", authentication to CloudOne.
+See the `00_define_vars.sh.sample` file for details
+The script now creates the "groups" in C1CS; there is no longer a need to manually create a group and provide the  TREND_AP_KEY and a TREND_AP_SECRET.
+(However, for now, only monex has the C1AS agent)

 ### 202105
-1. At August 13, 2021, GitHub stops authentication with Username/Password.
+At August 13, 2021, GitHub stops authentication with Username/Password.
 You must create a Personal Access Token (PAT).
 For more info see: https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/.
 How to create a PAT:
 https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
 How to use the PAT: